 To successfully learn language - and more specifically how to use verbs correctly - children must solve the linking problem: they must learn the mapping between the thematic roles specified by a verb's lexical semantics and the syntactic argument positions specified by a verb's syntactic frame.
 Here, we've constructed an argument from acquisition for different theoretical approaches to solving the linking problem.
 In particular, we've used acquisition of verb classes as an evaluation metric for theories of solving the linking problem, with the idea that a good theory will be able to account for children's developing knowledge of verb classes over time.
 We made different theoretical options concrete within an integrated quantitative framework of the acquisition process that relies on corpus analysis, experimental meta-analysis, and computational modeling.
-More specifically, we compared different underlying thematic representations to be linked to syntactic positions, as well as when prior knowledge of a mapping is available.
+More specifically, we compared different underlying thematic representations (absolute vs. relative) that are linked to syntactic positions; we also compared different options for when prior knowledge of a mapping is available (at three, four, or five years old).